Nothing will make you feel more alive than going for a swim in cold water!

 5. Boosting Weight Loss

-This wasn't the biggest selling point for me as I'm not actively trying to lose weight, but if it happens, I wouldn't complain.
+This wasn't the biggest selling point for me as I'm not actively trying to lose weight (but if it happens, I wouldn't be mad at it 😆)

 So some fat cells, such as brown fat, can generate heat by burning fat.
 They do this when your body is exposed to cold conditions like in a shower.
 When brown fat burns, it creates heat without shivering.
 This process is called thermogenesis.
 During this process, the brown fat also burns calories.